stevenleeds/MONC_pp/README.md

   ref_var: this is a reference variable profile

+**RETRIEVING VARIABLES FROM INPUT NETCDF**

+* The following functions are used:

+  self.gv: get a variable

+  self.gq: get a scalar

+  self.gref: get a reference profile

 **CHANGING THE PATH OF INPUT/OUTPUT**

 * See pp_MONC_settings.py for default paths on a number of platforms